 Build an effective website for your firm

-Every firm needs a website.
-Your customers and prospects expect to find you online easily.
-An effective website will help you generate new business and keep existing clients.
+An effective website will help you generate business and keep existing clients.
 So how do you make yours work for you?

 A mature marketing channel

-The first commercial websites were launched about 20 years ago.
+The first commercial websites were launched nearly 30 years ago.
 In that time, many accounting and bookkeeping firms have taken advantage of the benefits they can bring.
-According to the AICPA, more than three-quarters of firms now have one.

 In this guide we'll look at how you can make your firm's site useful, interesting and engaging.
 We'll explore what you should be trying to achieve – and how to achieve it.
 And we'll give you tips for creating truly effective websites.